padrinobook/padrinobook/chapters/sessions.md

 [^mocking-is-easy]: At first I was thinking at that mocking is something very difficult.
 Read it the method out loud ten times and you can guess whats going on.
 If our `User` object gets call from it's class method `find_by_email` it should return false.
 [^mock-and-return-false]: Instead of writing `and_return(object)` you can also write the shortcut `{object}` which will I use in the next spec files

-Here is the code for our session controller to make the test "green":
+Here is the code for our session controller to make the tests "green":

 ```ruby